-A sequence context is assigned a handle so that it may be saved and restored like any transient object.
-Its properties are not identical to a transient object because the sequence context is updated on each use.
-In addition, unlike transient objects, the public portion of a sequence is not readable with TPM2\ReadPublic().
+A sequence context is assigned a handle so that it may be saved and restored like any Transient Object.
+Its properties are not identical to other Objects because the sequence context is updated on each use.
+In addition, unlike other Objects, the public portion of a sequence is not readable with TPM2\ReadPublic().
 A sequence context can be replayed if one has the authorization for the sequence.